DanielWeber-Sec/grc-security-portfolio/isms-project/risk-assessment/README.md

 This module contains a structured risk assessment aligned with ISO 27001 principles.

-The objective is to identify and prioritize risks based on their business impact and likelihood.
+The objective is to identify, evaluate, and prioritize risks based on their business impact, enabling informed decision-making and targeted control selection.

 ---

 ## Methodology

-Risks are evaluated using:
+Risks are evaluated using a simple and transparent scoring model:

-- Likelihood (1–5)
+- Likelihood (scale 1–5)
-- Impact (1–5)
+- Impact (scale 1–5)

 Risk Score = Likelihood × Impact

-Impact considers:
+Impact is assessed across multiple dimensions:

 - operational disruption
 - financial impact
 - reputational damage

+This ensures that risks are evaluated in a business-relevant context, not just from a technical perspective.

 ---